doctrine/migrations/UPGRADE.md

     'check_database_platform' => true,
 ];
 ```
-In similar way also XML, YAML and JSON file changed.
+Files in XML, YAML or JSON also changed in a similar way.
 Please refer to the official documentation for more details.

 ## Code BC breaks

-Most of the code is protected by the `@internal` declaration and in a very rare case you should have dealt with the
+Most of the code is protected by the `@internal` declaration and in a very rare cases you might have dealt with the
 internals of this library.
 If you did, this are the main changes in the 3.0 release.